Black Boxes in Commercial Trucks

 Black box data can be beneficial if you want to pursue compensation for your injury.
 Establishing liability for an accident requires showing evidence of someone else’s misconduct.

-In a truck accident case, you must prove the truck driver, trucking company, or another negligent party is responsible for what happened.
+In a truck accident case, you must prove the truck driver, trucking company or another negligent party is responsible for what happened.
 The data you obtain from the EDR might indicate the trucker violated federal regulations or broke a traffic law.
 For example, the information might show the truck driver was speeding right before the collision or drove beyond the maximum allowed driving hours.

 Hiring a lawyer immediately after the collision is critical.
-While newer models can store data for up to 30 days, older models might record over the old data with new information after a few days.
+While newer models can store data for up to 30 days, older models might record the old data with new information after a few days.
 Ensuring no one else uses the device can prevent you from losing valuable evidence.

 You should not attempt to acquire a black box without legal representation.
 Truck accident cases are complex.
 Insurance companies and defense attorneys often use unfair tactics to avoid liability and reduce payouts.
 Without a truck accident lawyer’s help, you could receive less compensation than you deserve or nothing at all.